Ole Laursen: Mixed martial arts career

+Hero's

 Laursen made his professional MMA debut in 2006 and had two fights with the K-1 Hero's promotion in Japan.
 He lost his first fight against Genki Sudo by decision and his second fight to Caol Uno by third round submission.
 Laursen was suffering from a knee injury and was not able to train properly for the fight with Uno.

 Laursen did not begin to fight MMA regularly again until 2010 because he was focused on his K-1 and Muay Thai career, a decision he has subsequently said he regrets.
 His next two fights were both in China, with Laursen submitting Liu Guang Yao in 2007 and knocking out Shawn David in 2009.

+Martial Combat

 In 2010 he signed with ESPN Star Sports promotion Martial Combat in Singapore.
 He defeated Eduardo Pachu in the third round of their five-round 'super fight' at Martial Combat 1.
 His second fight was against Nick LeConte at Martial Combat 8 and Laursen won by majority decision in a controversial decision.
 His final fight for Martial Combat was against Malaysian Muay Thai champion Jian Kai Chee at Martial Combat 12 and Laursen won by TKO in the first round.

 In November 2010 MMA website Bloody Elbow ranked Laursen number eight on a list of the top lightweight prospects in the world.